 I thank all the readers at this point again, which I held in the past year the loyal and useful as this blog will hopefully halfway, though subjective source of information are considered.

-On Friday I was interviewed by a radio station - the same station I had just over a year already given an interview.
+On Friday I was interviewed by a radio station - the same station I had already given an interview about a year ago.
 The question surprised me: “The year went by really fast, or slow?”.
 I do not know.
 Probably more slowly.
 One thing I know at least: For the first time in my life I was happy New Year, that the old year was finally over.

-We have also attached a summary of the articles on the subject - for all, are not all that long while, and for those, who want to understand once, what happened.
+We have also attached a summary of the articles on the topic - for all, are not all that long while, and for those, who want to understand once, what happened.

 It's just one of those days, where it all comes together.
 Looked through the morning news – and the following message when I catch the eye: Chance for a severe earthquake within the next capital 4 Years is at 70 Percent.
 Before the severe earthquake last year, it was said in this regard: 70% in the next 30 Years.
 From these calculations, one may think, was man will, but the fact, that the plate boundaries and dislocations on since the quake 11.
 March 2011 have lost stability, can not be dismissed out of hand.
 In recent 10 Months, there were on average 1.5 Magnitude earthquake 3 to 6 in the Capital Region – these are 5 times more than before the severe earthquake.
 The widely feared Suto chokka 首都 直下 地震 Jishi – Earthquakes directly under the capital is expected for a long time, because even in the capital there are numerous faults – for example, in northwestern Chiba and Hachioji in.
 When an earthquake is expected with a thickness of 6.7 to 7.2 and a death toll of about.
 11’000 People – partly caused by fires, you can expect with certainty in such a densely populated area.